 Owners of real estate qualified under various subsections of 12-107 of CGS, applying for relief under provisions of this statute, must make application to the Assessor.
-Written application for such classification with the Assessor will be accepted not earlier than 30 days before not later than 30 days after the date of such assessment list.
-New qualified forester's report must be completed by October 1st of the Grand List year being applied for and must be attached and filed with the Assessor on or before the October 1 assessment date.
+Written application for such classification with the Assessor must be filed between September 1st and October 31st.
+There are no extensions.
+New qualified forester's report must be completed by October 1st of the Grand List year being applied for and must be attached and filed with the application.

 BLIND & DISABLED